Datseris/Datseris.github.io/_pages/research.md

 My research interests can be summarized as follows:

-* Low dimensional chaos and Hamiltonian chaos
-* Dynamical billiards and their role in electron transport
+* Dynamical billiards and Hamiltonian chaos
 * Nonlinear timeseries analysis of climate-related observations
 * Conceptual climate models
 * Music timeseries analysis and the dynamics of music
 * Education of nonlinear dynamics

 The physics I was studying in my PhD was electron transport in nanodevices, both quantum and classical.
 For my postdoc I am turning the scales up a notch and look at planetary albedo.
-Throughout my career in parallel to the core physics research, I perform
-Most of my research is on physics: electron transport, nonlinear dynamics and chaos, climate physics.
-I also work on music timeseries analysis.
+I am applying my main discipline (nonlinear dynamics) into meteorology, with a particular focus on timeseries analysis and conceptual models.
+In parallel to the core physics research, I am interested in music, both scientifically as well as artistically.
+I analyze music timeseries and try to find mathematical rules to describe both the process of playing music, as well the human perception of it.

 *this page only lists currently active research projects, finished projects are published (see "Publications")*

-Active projects:
+Currently active projects:

 * [Albedo symmetry](#albedo-hemispheric-symmetry)
 * [Synchronization between musicians](#synchronization-between-musicians)